TalhaBinAshraf1/seleniumWithCSharp/README.md

 # selenium_With_C#
-This is a Showcase Repository  for Selenium with C# for e-com platform Daraz.
+This Repository is created to automate e-com platform Daraz by using Selenium with C# for.